-House committee approves bill to create commission on slavery reparations, supporters call it long overdue
+House panel approves bill to create commission on slavery reparations

 Rep. Cori Bush (D-Mo.) said that hearing Republicans dismiss a reparations study poured salt in the wounds of families like hers that have stories in their histories of separation, slavery, rape and lynching.

 “To the Republicans who are against this legislation, how dare you.
-How dare your nearly all white panel puts so much energy and abuse your power to deny justice for the descendants of one the most egregious atrocities in the history of the world,” she said.
+How dare your nearly all-White panel puts so much energy and abuse your power to deny justice for the descendants of one the most egregious atrocities in the history of the world,” she said.
 “You have no idea what that’s like.
 You don’t know what that’s like.
 But the least that you can do is support research.”